ysugimoto/falco/docs/remote.md

 - sumologic
 - syslog

-Typically you don't need to logging endpoints on linting, local testing.
+Typically you don't need logging endpoints for linting or local testing.

 ### VCL snippets